Using Visual Basic with Microsoft Access

 4. Click File > Save from the menu.
 Enter "Hello" as the module name and save it.

 Congratulations.
-You have successfully written a Visual Basic macro in Microsoft Access!
+You have successfully written a VBA macro in

 What happened here was:

 - We have added a VBA macro called "Hello" to our Access database, vb_tutorial.mdb.